accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/application-web-de-communication-orale-bidirectionnelle.md

 ---
-title: Web application for two-way oral communication
+title: Two-way voice communication web application
 ---

-Bidirectional oral communication web applications are applications that allow 2 or more people to speak simultaneously.
-Videoconferencing web applications that allow people to talk at the same time are an example.
+Two-way voice communication web applications are applications that allow 2 or more people to speak simultaneously.
+Videoconferencing web applications that allow people to speak at the same time are an example.